milestoneTwo/milestone2App/Milestone2Docs/docs/part2.md

  The solution has several opportunities for expansion one mentioned in the section for [stretch goals](stretchgoals.md).
 Second the project overall could be integrated partA and partB in order to build a toolset that can run a full semisupervised pipeline with feature enhancements using topics.
 Lastly expand the pipeline, class structure, and architecture to allow for configurability of each step and automate parameter selection.

  This project had very little ethical concerns in my consideration given that the binary classifier is making a suggestion to modify sentences based on level of difficulty.
 That seems free of ethical concern.
 Every ML model has implications on human beings so depending on how this model is used it could have an ethical dilemma.
-For instance if a publishing house is using the model to analyze unpublished books
+For instance if a publishing house is using the model to analyze unpublished books and making decisions about revisions guided by the model.
+It would be considered unethical to use a model with bias to make these decisions.